-With the release of HMD risin eight core CPI use, we put together the best bang for the buck.
+With the release of HMD risin 8 core CPI use, we put together the best bang for the buck.

 One of the most asked questions was if our rise and build can be turned into a Hakon Tosh.
-And the answer is no. The main reason is Apple’s never use a named processor, so it’s not officially supported by Mac OS.
+And the answer is no. The main reason is Apple never uses a named processor, so it’s not officially supported by Mac OS.

-So many of you know that our last Macintosh build was about the same price as this rise and build.
-So we’re gonna go ahead and compare the best bang for the buck hack and tausche versus the best bang for the buck.
+So many of you know that our last Macintosh build was about the same price this rise and build.
+So we’re gonna go ahead and compare the best bang for buck hack and tausche versus best bang for the buck.

 Windows Editing P.c Now Arisan Build was an overclocked in our hack and Tausche is so since that’s not fair.
-We spent some time tweaking it and got a clock from three point four all the way up to four gigahertz, which resulted in a 12 percent boost in Sydney bench scores.
+We spent some time tweaking it and got a clock from 3.4 all the way up to four gigahertz, which resulted in a 12 percent boost in Sydney bench scores.

-Premier only received a five percent boost since its poor optimization only uses 50 to 60 percent of the C.P.U, compared to 75 percent with our Hakon dush build overclocked at 4.5 gigahertz.
+Premier only received a 5 percent boost since its poor optimization only uses 50 to 60 percent of the C.P.U, compared to 75 percent with our Hakon dush build overclocked at 4.5 gigahertz.

 That video is available on our patrie on page.
 So if you enjoy our channel and want to support feature article, consider supporting us and getting all the bonuses of being a patron.